Dentosal/rust_os/libs/d7elfpack/README.md

 ## Compression details

+First, RLE encoding for long zero sequences is used.

 Standard [Huffman encoding](https://en.wikipedia.org/wiki/Huffman_coding) is used.
 Only sections pointed by program headers are compressed; this is still a valid ELF file.
 After compression, all unused details are stripped from the file.